 Handling: Handle with care to avoid stings and cuts.
-Hold the welding wire manually when loosening the wire.
 Wear gloves when handling welding consumables.
-Wash hands / shower before breaks and end of work.
 Avoid exposure to dust.
-Local exhaust ventilation of the working area.
 Some individuals can develop an allergic reaction to certain materials.
 Retain all warning and identity labels.

 Storage: Keep separate from chemical substances like acids and strong bases, which could cause chemical reactions.
 Avoid humidity and temperature shocks.
 Store welding consumables inside a room without humidity.
 Do not store welding consumables directly on the ground or beside a wall.
-Storage temperature 21°C ± 2°C, Relative humidity max. % 60.
+Storage temperature $21^{\circ}C \pm 2^{\circ}C$ , Relative humidity max. % 60.
 Because of any reason if protective nylon of the packing was torn or pierced and it won't be used, immediately the packing should repacked.